Unlock hundreds more features

 Paper art promoting Crack the Carpals trivia game on wrist anatomy for students

-How many carpal bones are typically found in an adult human wrist?
+How many carpal bones are in one human wrist?

 7